 Section 3.
 Sub-societies may be formed as provided in the IEEE Bylaws, and the supervision of sub-society affairs, other than by the AdCom, shall be as prescribed in the Society Bylaws.

 Section 4.
 The terms of the 18 members-at-large of the AdCom shall normally be for three years, with 6 members to be elected each year.
 Only two consecutive terms are permitted, but eligibility is restored after a lapse of one year.
-The AdCom shall have the right to approve special provisions affecting the length of member term and shall document those provisions within the Society Bylaws.
+The AdCom shall have the right to approve special provisions affecting the length of member terms, and shall document those provisions within the Society Bylaws.

 Section 5.
 The AdCom shall annually elect one of its members as President, and four others as Vice-Presidents, whose terms shall be for one year.
 A Secretary and a Treasurer shall also be appointed annually for one-year terms.
 These two appointed officers need not be elected members of the AdCom, and they may be reappointed.
 The Junior Past President (most recent past President) and the Senior Past President (next most recent past President) are non- elected members of the AdCom and are officers of the Society with vote.